edge-js/edgejs.dev/content/docs/components/introduction.md

 ## Using components

-You must use the `@component` tag to render a component inside your templates.
+You must use the `@!component` tag to render a component inside your templates.
 The component tag accepts the template path as the first parameter and `props` as the second parameter.

 ```edge
 <form>